mapping-elections/site/_maps/meae.congressional.congress12.pa.county.md

 The map for this election is incomplete due to the lack of returns in several counties.

-Pennsylvania used the district system for electing members to Congress.
+Pennsylvania used a district system for electing members to Congress.
-Districts 1, 2, and 3 each elected three representatives.
-District 4
+Each district elected one member of Congress except District 4, which elected two members, and Districts 1, 2, and 3, which each elected three members.
-elected two representatives.
 The votes cast in Warren County are included in the Venango County totals.

 ::: {.results-table}
 <table>